MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Origins that publish an "ech" SvcParam in their HTTPS record SHOULD also publish an "ech" SvcParam for any Alt-Svc hostnames.
 Otherwise, clients may reveal the unencrypted ClientHello during Alt-Svc connections.
-Similar consistency considerations may apply to future SvcParamKeys, so alt-authorities SHOULD carry the same SvcParams as the origin unless a deviation is specifically known to be safe.
+Similar consistency considerations could apply to future SvcParamKeys, so alt-authorities SHOULD carry the same SvcParams as the origin unless a deviation is specifically known to be safe.